 Surgical site infection: prophylactic antibiotics are controversial.
 Extensive procedures with neck dissection +/- free flap reconstruction are at higher risk of infection and benefit from perioperative antibiotics.
 In more standard parotidectomy, intraoperative antibiotics are sufficient in most patients.

 Frey’s syndrome: more accurately referred to as gustatory sweating.
 Patients report facial swelling and sweating at the site of the parotidectomy in occurrence with meals.
-Etiology is believed to be aberrant innervation of sweat gland with branches from the GAN after its division during surgery.
+Etiology is believed to be aberrant innervation of the sweat glands with branches emerging from the auriculotemporal nerve after their division during surgery.
 This provides parasympathetic innervation to the normally sympathetic-innervated sweat glands.
-Diagnosis is made using the post-operative iodine-starch test (Minor test), where iodine starch placed on the affected area turns blue signaling sweat secretion.
-The incidence historically has been reported as high as 50 to 100%, though, with modern techniques and the use of SMAS flaps and thicker skin flaps at the time of initial elevation, this is greatly, greatly reduced.
+Diagnosis is usually based on patient history, however if there is any doubt an iodine-starch test (Minor test) will confirm the diagnosis, where iodine starch placed on the affected area turns blue signaling sweat secretion.
+The incidence historically has been reported as high as 50 to 100%, though, with modern techniques and the use of SMAS flaps and thicker skin flaps at the time of initial elevation, this is greatly reduced and is now quite rare.
 Should this develop, surgical treatment options can be disappointing, with the best results obtained using SMAS and superficial temporal artery flaps as a barrier between the surgical site and the skin.
 Gold standard treatment now is botulinum toxin injection.
-Relief of symptoms is obtained for 11 to 36 months.
+Relief of symptoms is obtained for 6 to 36 months.
 It works at the pre-synaptic level of the neuromuscular and neuroglandular junction by blocking the release of acetylcholine.

 Loss of sensation around the ear, especially the lobule, occurs frequently.
 Significant but incomplete improvement is expected within one year.
 Preservation of the posterior branch of the great auricular nerve will hasten recovery.